christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 - Access to your Oracle cloud account.
 - A pre-provisioned DB instance on Exadata.
 Refer to **Lab 3** on how to provision a DB instance on Exadata.
-- Access to a Dev Client on OCI for the database instance.
+- Access to a Developer Client on OCI for the database instance.
 Refer to **Lab 4** to know how to setup a Dev Client.
 - Have appropriate access to run Terraform on OCI.